Dyspraxia vs. apraxia of speech

 For many students, developing typing skills is the key to overcoming the challenges posed by motor skills and speech difficulty and achieving success at school.
 Kids can learn how to type as soon as their hands fit comfortably on the keyboard.
 This is usually at 6 or 7 years old.

-Touch-type Read and Spell has a touch-typing program that provides kids with dyspraxia and CAS a multi-sensory method of learning to type.
+Touch-type Read and Spell (TTRS) has a touch-typing program that provides kids with dyspraxia and CAS a multi-sensory method of learning to type.
 This means they hear a word spoken, see it on the screen and then type the corresponding keys which helps to reinforce learning in memory and enhances reading and spelling ability at the same time.

 For those students who also struggle with dyslexia, ADD or ADHD, TTRS is recommended by the British Dyslexia Association as it takes an Orton-Gillingham phonics based approach to teaching typing.
 The course has also been used to teach children with Down syndrome, those with sensory impairments, and those whose mother tongue is not English.